waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Turn Tracking:** Turn numbers must be sourced directly from Game State Information to avoid hallucinations.
 - **Water Navigation:** The water at (12, 11)-(15, 13) may require Surf/Whirlpool to access the Gym or other key areas.
 - **Warp Marking:** Visit and mark all discovered warps immediately to prevent navigation errors.

-# Blackthorn Gym Exploration
-- Gym Guide (7, 15) Advice: Clair uses Dragon-type Pokemon.
-They are weak against Ice-type moves.
-- Gym Layout: 1F seems to have multiple paths and statues.
-Likely requires a puzzle from 2F.
-- Current Task: Defeating trainers for EXP and exploring.
-[Turn 29227]